BREATH OF A STONE

 Accompanied by drawings and performance by Ana Paxeco, words by Margaret Leppard.

-Commissioned as part of the European-wide project The Weight of Air, funded by The Big Green and supported by the ONG Sciaena.
+Commissioned for the European project The Weight of Air, partially funded by The Big Green and the ONG Sciaena.

 Film Synopsis

-Taking its name from accompanying texts by poet Margaret Leppard, Breath of a Stone uses the unique landscapes of the Algarve to tell a story of elemental interconnections and sensorial conversations.
+Breath of a Stone uses the unique landscapes of the Algarve to tell a story of elemental interconnections and sensorial conversations.
 The remains of trees burnt in wildfires form the shapes of the rocks, waters and plants of the coast; winds blasting across the red cliffs mingle with the breath of a wild keening spirit; a pink chimaera tastes the earth amongst the ancient remains of sea creatures and human bones.
-Elisabetta Antonucci’s film, and Ana Paxeco’s drawings and performances, describe our ecologically disturbed world through the metaphor of personal time (breath) and impersonal time (the wind).
-We are asked to let go of our political sense of climate change and instead feel our symbioses with the living and the non-living.
-This is a space to experience the large and small stories of reproduction, consumption, sexuality, communication and death that define our experience of the struggle for ecological harmony.
+We are asked to feel our symbioses with every element of the landscape.
+The film is a space to experience the large and small stories of reproduction, consumption, sexuality, communication and death that define our experience of the struggle for ecological harmony.
+The film was shot entirely with a mobile phone and natural light.
+All participants to the project are queer and neurodivergent.
+The film rhythm represents the continuous effort to synchronise all members of the creative group and the landscape, experimenting together with a non-linear, organic, queer and non human-centered practice.

 The making of Breath of a Stone